What is eczema?

 HappySkin clothing for children with eczema

 This unique coating technology soothes and protects your child’s dry, sensitive, eczema-prone skin.
-It does this by taking over the role of healthy skin – prompting the skin to regulate moisture levels and therefore normalising the skin’s functionality once more thus controlling your child’s temperature once again, so it’s not too hot or too cold.
+It does this by reactivating the nerve endings below the skin’s surface that switch off when the skin is damaged and kick-start the skin to function in a normal healthy manner which enables the skin to regulate moisture levels and therefore normalising the skin’s functionality once more thus controlling your child’s temperature once again, so it’s not too hot or too cold.

 Combined with the fact that HappySkin eczema clothing doesn’t have any annoying seams to cause friction, this keeps children more comfortable during the day and, of course, during the night, when they will sleep much more soundly!

 More importantly, there is never any danger of overdosing.
-In fact, keep your child in their HappySkin garments as long as possible, as you never know when a flare-up will reoccur.
+In fact, keep your child in their HappySkin garments as long as possible, especially in the first few days when the inflammation is at its worst and until the skin has normalised.

 All HappySkin clothing is completely natural with no strong chemicals.
 It’s vegan-friendly and cruelty free and is packaged in fully recyclable materials.